Practical advice about money

 When will I start repaying my student loan?

 You will normally start to repay your student loan the April after you complete your course.
-Therefore, if you are completing your course this summer (2020) the date will be April 2021.
 However, you will only start repaying once your income goes over the relevant threshold, which is currently £26,575 per year for those that normally live in England and Wales or £19,390 if you normally live in Northern Ireland or Scotland.
 If you are from the EU, your repayment rate is set at the equivalent amount of £26,575 in the country you normally live in.

 If you need more information about what happens to your loan after you graduate then you can look on the Student Loans Company repayments website.